alfonsobries/vue-tailwind/README.md

 2.2 Or better yet, create your own theme:

-Lets say, for example, that for the specif needs of your project the text inputs should has a *blue two width border* instead of the default border, the button should has *more rounded borders*, and the primary button should be *purple*.
+Lets say, for example, that for the specific needs of your project the text inputs should has a `blue two width border` instead of the default border, the button should has `more rounded borders`, and the primary button should be `purple`.

 :::
 Notice that you dont need to override all the classes settings, just the ones you want to override from `src/themes/default.js`